erikwatson/snowfall.js/README.md

 <script>
   // You can change the defaults by passing in a config object here
-  // Use the Visual Config Editor to create one
+  // Use the Visual Config Editor to create one snowfall.start()
-  // Start snowfall right now
-  snowfall.start()

-  // Alternatively you can schedule snowfall to start between certain dates
-  // This can take a config from the Visual Config Editor as a second argument.
-  // e.g.
-  // Start snowfall only between the start of December and the end of February. snowfall.schedule({
-    from: { month: 12, day: 1 },
-    to: { month: 28, day: 2 }
-  })
 </script>
 ```